California seeks to pair home energy storage, rooftop solar – KION546

 California’s three major utilities — Pacific Gas & Electric, Southern California Edison, and San Diego Gas & Electric — have argued the payment is so generous that solar customers aren’t paying their fair share for the overall cost of the electric grid, which they still rely on when their panels aren’t generating power.
 Power rates include other costs like electric transmission and wildfire prevention work.

-“These changes will help meet California’s climate goals and increase reliability, while promoting affordability across all income levels,” administrative law judge Kelly Hymes wrote in the decision.
+“These changes will help meet California’s climate goals and increase reliability, while promoting affordability across all income levels,” Hymes wrote.

 The five-member public utilities commission has until mid-December to discuss the proposal.
 If they approve it, it wouldn’t take effect until at least April 2023.

 People who already have solar panels and storage systems would not see a change to their bill credits; the plan would only affect new customers.
-It also locks in a better rate for people who install in the next five years in an attempt to encourage more homeowners to get into the solar market now.
+It also locks in a better rate for people who install in the next five years in an attempt to encourage more homeowners to get into the solar market now, though the solar industry argues its too minimal to matter.

+Today is takes about five to seven years for bill credits to cover the cost of installing solar panels, and longer for storage systems, said Bernadette Del Chiaro, executive director of the California Solar & Storage Association.
+The average solar and storage system costs about $26,000 when taking into account new federal tax credits that cover 30% of the cost, she said.

+About 150,000 people add solar panels annually, and between 16% and 20% of those installations include battery storage, she said.

-The regulators’ latest attempt to strike a balance between the utilities and the solar industry brought more criticism than praise.
-A coalition backed by the utilities said in a statement the decision “fails to make the meaningful reform necessary” to ensure costs are fairly spread, while the California Solar & Storage Association said the decision would “really hurt” the industry by making home solar panels less affordable.
+The latest attempt to strike a balance between the utilities and the solar industry brought more criticism than praise.
+The utility-backed coalition said it “fails to make the meaningful reform necessary” to ensure costs are fairly spread, while the California Solar & Storage Association said the proposal would “really hurt” the industry by making home solar panels less affordable.

+“It is extremely disappointing that under this proposal, low-income families and all customers without solar will continue to pay a hidden tax on their electricity bills to subsidize rooftop solar for mostly wealthier Californians,” Kathy Fairbanks, a spokeswoman for the utility-backed Affordable Clean Energy for All, said in a statement.

+She further chided the commission for not further reducing state payments for solar consumers at a time when there is more federal money flowing toward solar panels and other clean energy.
+The federal spending law signed by President Joe Biden in August includes a 30% federal tax credit — estimated to be about $7,500 — for installing solar panels within the next decade, according to the U.S. Department of Energy.